Search in MDM

 Further

-3) Proceed to fill with new oil, pass the key without turning on the engine and move the lever so that the new oil penetrates the labyrinths.
+3) Fill with new oil.
+Turn the key to the "on" position without starting the engine and move the lever so the new oil enters the internal passages.

-4) Disconnect one of the radiator hoses and prepare the recipient of collection.
+4) Disconnect one of the radiator hoses and prepare a collection container.

 Please connect or create account to join the conversation.